Surviving cEDH

 The way the format works is that the first 2-5 turns of the game are spent setting up, with the players getting as many cards in hand, useful permanents on the battlefield, and open mana as possible.
 Then one player tries to go off with an infinite combo while the other three players try desperately to stop them.
 Repeat this process until someone successfully combos, or someone dies to chip damage from utility creatures.

-Most decks are playing every 0 and 1 mana counterspell and swerve effect they can play, another with other cheap interaction like EnduranceVery useful against Underworld Breach. and Chain of Vapor, and free mana like Mox Opal and Simian Spirit Guide.
+Most decks are playing every 0 and 1 mana counterspell and swerve effect they can play, often with other cheap interaction like EnduranceVery useful against Underworld Breach. and Chain of Vapor, and free mana like Mox Opal and Simian Spirit Guide.
 The utility permanents will often include cards like Rhystic Study, Consecrated Sphinx, and Orcish Bowmasters.

 This means you really need judges who can actually resolve a complicated stack.
 I've written before about the difference between heuristic and algorithmic understanding of a topic.
 In normal two-player tournaments, judges can generally get by with only a hazy understanding of how priority and the stack work, since the details of either one don't come up all that much, and their intuition will lead them to give the right answer in most cases.